• Atterologo

 Overview

-Future Biogas is one of the largest anaerobic digestion (AD) plant developers and biogas producers in the UK, operating 11 AD plants on behalf of institutional investors under long-term contracts.
+Future Biogas is one of the largest anaerobic digestion (AD) plant developers and biogas producers in the UK.
+It owns two AD plants with one further AD plant in construction, and operates 10 AD plants mainly on behalf of institutional investors under medium-long term contracts.

 Future Biogas’s plants convert a wide range of feedstocks into clean and renewable energy through AD which produces biogas.
 Biogas can either be used to generate green electricity, or upgraded into biomethane and injected into the UK’s national gas network.
 Future Biogas produces over 500GWh of biogas per year, enough energy for over 40,000 homes.